Tvolcom322/campaigns/pages/remnants-of-faerun.md

 * The Undergrounds are strictly forbidden

 * You cannot harm or blemish the school grounds or its foundation(Expulsion from this requires large damage)

+* You cannot tamper or touch any constructs, installations, or non-student related systems that The Spire has around its campus.

 * You may not bring great shame or dishonor to the name of The Spire through your representation to others outside the school to a point the Headmasters must get involved.